 Overview of Toxicology Services

-The Division has its own fellowship and can accept up to two applicants each year.
+The Division has a fellowship program and accepts up to two applicants each year.
 The fellows have their own large office with personal computers.
-Our physician assistant and rotators also share this space.
-Additionally, there is a large hall space with a dry erase wall and private conference room that are used for general as well as fellow-level didactics.
+Additionally, there is a large hall space with a dry erase wall and private conference room that are used for fellow-lead didactics.
 Residents from emergency medicine, pediatrics, psychiatry, and internal medicine regularly rotate on the service.
 Additionally, medical students and pediatric emergency medicine fellows also rotate on the service.

 The attending toxicologists and toxicology fellows staff the Medical Toxicology and Addiction Medicine Clinic.
-The clinic is currently located in the Center for Outpatient Health.
-Physicians board-certified in Medical Toxicology and/or Addiction medicine evaluate patients weekly; additionally, we have set up a telehealth service for the clinic Patients that were exposed to a chemical or toxin at home or at work, were envenomated, or looking for an independent medical exam are evaluated in the clinic.
+The clinic is moving to the Center for Advanced Medicine.
+Physicians board-certified in Medical Toxicology and/or Addiction medicine evaluate patients weekly; additionally, we have a telehealth services available.
+Patients exposed to a chemical or toxin at home or at work, were envenomated, or looking for an independent medical exam are evaluated in the clinic.
 In addition, the physicians also treat patients with substance use disorders, which may include prescribing naltrexone or buprenorphine.
 Social work and pharmacy resources are available at the clinic.

 For an appointment or if you are interested in the clinic, please call or email the clinic coordinator, Ms. Andrea Ramirez at (314) 362-4362 or firstname.lastname@example.org.